NanoComp/meep/doc/docs/Python_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 $$\frac{1}{Q} = \frac{1}{Q_w} + \frac{1}{Q_r}$$

-See Chapter 10 of [Photonic Crystals: Moldeing the Flow of Light (second edition)](http://ab-initio.mit.edu/book) for more details.
+See Chapter 10 of [Photonic Crystals: Molding the Flow of Light (second edition)](http://ab-initio.mit.edu/book) for more details.
 There are a variety of ways to separate out the two decay channels.
 For example, we can look at the power radiated in different directions.
 Here, we'll just increase the number `N` of holes and see what happens &mdash; as we increase `N`, $Q_w$ should increase exponentially while $Q_r$ remains roughly fixed, so that $Q$ eventually saturates at $Q_r$.

 ```sh
 unix% python holey-wvg-cavity.py -r -N 4 |grep harminv